PdxCodeGuild/Full-Stack-Day-Class/notes/course-learning-objectives.md

     * Learn to create a basic static site
     * Learn layout techniques

-1. Javascript
+1. JavaScript

-    * Learn how to read, write, and debug Javascript
+    * Learn how to read, write, and debug JavaScript
     * Learn jQuery and Lo-Dash basics
-    * Augment a static website using Javascript
+    * Augment a static website using JavaScript

 1. Django